Geometrical Quantum Chemical Engine: Discussion

 Although we cannot ensure $W\ge 0$ for an arbitrary setup with perfectly periodic modulation, we can choose parameters satisfying $W\ge 0$.
 If we only consider such a situation, we can safely analyze $\eta^{\rm eff}$ and $P$, and $\eta^{\rm eff}$ can easily reach unity.
 While this might be an unrealistic situation, it is an interesting one to consider.

-Let us consider the case where we control one of the temperatures of the reservoirs. and use If $\dot{S}^{\rm KL}$ is negative semidefinite, as in Refs.~\cite{Brandner-Saito,Hino2021}, we can use the dissipative availability $A$ defined by
+Let us consider the case where we control the temperature of one of the reservoirs.
+If $\dot{S}^{\rm HS}$ is negative semidefinite, as in Refs.~\cite{Brandner-Saito,Hino2021}, we can use the dissipative availability $A$ defined by

 where $\Theta(\theta)$ is the modulated temperature of one of the reservoirs satisfying $\overline{\Theta}=T$, as the basis of thermodynamic engine.
-However, as is shown in Fig.~\ref{fig:Delta_S} with Eq.~\eqref{Delta_S>0}, we cannot ensure the positive semidefinite property of $A$.
+However, as is shown in Fig.~\ref{fig:Delta_S} with Eq.~\eqref{Delta_S>0}, we cannot ensure the negative semidefinite property of $A$.
 Therefore, the problem of modulating the temperature is non-trivial.
 Analyzing this setup is one of our future tasks.